Sang-O-class submarine

-The Sang-O (Shark) class of submarines (Hangul: 상어급 잠수함) are diesel-electric coastal submarines in service with the Korean People's Navy, the navy of North Korea.
+The Sang-O-class ('Shark' class) of submarines (Hangul: 상어급 잠수함) are diesel-electric coastal submarines in service with the Korean People's Navy, the navy of North Korea.
 They are the country's second largest indigenously-built submarines.

 Though North Korean military capabilities are mostly kept classified, it was reported that North Korea maintains 40 Sang-O-class submarines as of February 2021.

 History

-The Sang-O-class was introduced in 1991, produced at Bong Dao Bo Shipyards in Sinpo.
+The Sang-O class was introduced in 1991, produced at Bong Dao Bo Shipyards in Sinpo.

 A single unit was captured by the Republic of Korea Navy (South Korea) after it ran aground on 18 September 1996 in the Gangneung submarine infiltration incident.

 The seized Sang-O-class submarine was placed on display at Unification Park near Gangneung, which was opened on 26 September 2001.